The Ultimate Guide

 - Google Assistant’s localized results most often match the local 3-pack result.

-- For news results, Google Assistant utilizes AMPs.
+- For news results, Google Assistant utilizes Accelerated Mobile Page (AMPs).
 The “speakable” structured markup attribute can help you achieve a voice search result over a page that doesn’t use it.

 Table of Contents

 - Keep your local SEO up to date with correct information.
 Select appropriate business categories.

 - Publishers who have new content published at least daily can build an Alexa Flash Briefing skill that users can add to their news readings.

 - Create AMPs for your content and utilize the “speakable” attribute in your structured markup to create “metadata” for voice.
 Remember that it will be read aloud, so it should be more conversational than website metadata.

 - Use descriptive alt tags and titles for your images.
 Optimize images for Google and Bing.